DeividReinkeSchiitz/FaustoBot/README.md

 # FaustoBot

-FaustoBot or FausTop (for the most intimate) is a simple bot for Discord that speaks some audios from Faustão
+FaustoBot or FausTop (for the most intimate) is a simple bot for Discord that speaks some audios from Faustão.

 ## Usage

 paste it in yout URL:

 https://discord.com/oauth2/authorize?client_id=695801313602175006&scope=bot&permissions=8

+## Commands Bot
+See all his commands in discord with: "!comandos".

 ## Contributing